Meeting between Venezuela government, opposition may help ease protests

 The protests were initially seen as a renewal of a stagnant opposition movement, but have risked alienating moderates.

-"Who are you trying to convince by blocking your own street if your neighbors are already on your side?"
+"Who are you trying to convince by blocking your own street if your neighbours are already on your side?"
 Capriles said on Saturday at an opposition rally.

 "Bravery is not throwing the most stones or talking the loudest, it is using ideas to change someone else's mind."